Man in his 50s shot dead at house in west Dublin

 A man in his 50s has been shot dead in a housing estate in Ballyfermot in Dublin this morning.

-It is understood the man opened his front door to the gunman at around 11am and was shot a number of times.
+It is understood the man opened his front door to the gunman at about 11am and was shot a number of times.

 He died at the scene.